Mescalero66/saabpi/hw_drivers/ignitionpulsecounter/README.md

 >**LH2.4 T16 Lambda (1989 model) (AU-market) Fuel System Operation**

->On the basis of the data stored in the control unit and the incoming information from various sensors, the control unit calculates and controls the opening times of the electrically operated fuel injection valves (206). **The control unit receives information onglne speed by sensing the pulses from the ignition system.**
+>On the basis of the data stored in the control unit and the incoming information from various sensors, the control unit calculates and controls the opening times of the electrically operated fuel injection valves (206). **The control unit receives information on engine speed by sensing the pulses from the ignition system.**

 **_Page 85_**